 Automated flight modes, known as “QuickShot” modes, allow you to capture professional-looking footage automatically.
 Pilots can choose from Dronie, Rocket, Circle, Helix, Boomerang and Asteroid camera moves in order to make creative aerials.
 Note: Before you are shooting quick-shoots, make sure that flight mode is set to “Normal”.
 Also, in case of an emergency (like avoiding a collision), you can exit instantly from QuickShots by pressing RTH button.

 - The “Dronie” mode allows you to create the perfect selfie videos.
-In a nutshell, the drone flies up and away from you while keeping you in the shoot.
+In a nutshell, the drone flies up and away from you while keeping you in the shoot;

-- “Boomerang” mode is also a variation if “Circle” mode, but instead of just changing altitude it also changes flight radius in order to simulate the “boomerang” effect.
+- “Boomerang” mode is also a variation if “Circle” mode, but instead of just changing altitude it also changes flight radius in order to simulate the “boomerang” effect;

 - “Asteroid” is probably the most complex and impressive QuickShoots mode.
 The aircraft flies backward and upward, takes several photos and then flies back to the starting point.
-The final video starts with a 360 degree panorama of the highest position and then shows the descent.
+The final video starts with a 360-degree panorama of the highest position and then shows the descent.

 Mavic Air 2: Basic setup – Prepare for your first flight

-All good till know, then I got this message: ‘Battery installation error.
+All good till now, then I got this message: ‘Battery installation error.
 Aircraft unable to take off.
 Ensure battery is installed properly’.
-I ejected the battery and load it few times till error message disappeared.
+I ejected the battery and load it a few times till the error message disappeared.
 Every time I inserted the battery it was apparently in its right position, so I don’t know what could cause this issue.
 Hope not to get this message while in the air and 3KM away from me.